TJX Q4 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Pricing Strategy: Management emphasized selective pricing adjustments based on competitive retail pricing, maintaining strong perceived value.
+• Pricing Strategy: Management emphasized a selective approach to pricing adjustments based on market conditions, maintaining strong value perception among customers.